Algorithms for weighted independent transversals and strong colouring: Degree Reduction

 \section{Degree Reduction}

 The next step in the proof is to remove the condition that $b$ is constant.
 Our main tool for this is the LLL, in particular the LLL algorithm of Moser and Tardos~\cite{moser-tardos}.
-The basic idea is to use the LLL for a ``degree-splitting'' algorithm: we reduce the degree, the block-size, and the total vertex weight of $G$ by a factor of approximately half.
-At the end, we scale down the original graph to a graph with constant degree, at which point we use $\FWPIT$ to find an IT.
+The basic idea is to use the LLL for a ``degree-splitting'': we reduce the degree, the blocksize, and the total vertex weight of $G$ by a factor of approximately half.
+By doing this repeatedly, we scale down the original graph to a graph with constant blocksize.
+At that point we use $\FWPIT$.

 Let us begin by reviewing the algorithm of Moser and Tardos.